-Assessment Time
+Assessment All: Time

-All:

 Autumn Term:

 Reading, Writing, Grammar, Punctuation and Spelling, Maths

 Science Half Term and End of Term

 Spring Term:

 Reading, Writing, Grammar, Punctuation and Spelling, Maths

-Science End of Term
+End of Term

-Summer Term:
+Summer Term: Reading Writing Crommer Rupetuction and Spelling Metho

-Reading, Writing, Grammar, Punctuation and Spelling, Maths

-Science End of Term
+Reading, Writing, Grammar, Punctuation and Spelling, Maths Science End of Term

 In addition for children with SEND:

-YARC Reading Test As required Non-verbal Reading Test As required Dyslexia Screening Test As required Wesford Phonological Awareness As required Sandwell Early Numeracy Test As required Speech Sounds As required Renfrew Vocabulary Test As required BPVSII Receptive Language Test As required
+YARC Reading Test As required

+Non-verbal Reading Test As required

+Dyslexia Screening Test As required

+Wesford Phonological Awareness As required

+Sandwell Early Numeracy Test As required

+Speech Sounds As required

+Renfrew Vocabulary Test As required

+BPVSII Receptive Language Test As required

-There are other assessments for teachers and the SENCo to complete as required, e.g. a Boxall Profile, to monitor Social, Mental and Emotional Health.
+There are other assessments for teachers and the SENCo to complete as required, e.g. A Boxall Profile, to monitor Social, Mental and Emotional Health.

-Parent views are shared informally at SEN Support Meetings parent consultation meetings and Annual Reviews.
-Pupil views are heard and recorded termly by the Senco and recorded when ILP targets are reviewed.
+Parent views are shared informally at SEN Support Meetings and Annual Reviews.
+Pupil views are heard and recorded when ILP targets are reviewed.